 A spring annual, these little wildflowers are especially darling—featuring daisy-like blooms atop a long, slender stem that sprouts forth from a succulent.
 The yellow flowers feature sharp, white tips–hence the name–which add a graphic appeal to the tiny blooms.

 The seeds germinate when winter rain comes along, and they don’t require a ton of water from there on out–making them a solid candidate for California gardeners looking for a sustainable addition to their yard.
-While Tidy Tips are native to California, you can find them across the American Southwest—as far east as Texas.
+While Tidy Tips are native to California and you can find them from San Francisco to Los Angeles to San Diego, you can also find them across the American Southwest—as far east as Texas.

 Hummingbird Sage is a standout plant–this particular type of sage is native to the whole of the California coast–growing from Orange County to Napa.